nineteendo/jsonyx/docs/source/usage.rst

 .. option:: command

-    - diff: generate a JSON patch from two JSON files.
+    - diff: make a JSON patch from two JSON files.
     - format: re-format a JSON file.
     - patch: apply a JSON patch to the input file.